-Portulaca oleracea contains nutrients which are also found in major cultivated vegetables, and it contains a high amount of α-linolenic acid, an essential omega -3 fatty acid, compared to other leafy vegetables.^{11,26} In a study comparing nutrients found in chamber and wild-grown Portulaca oleracea and spinach, although β-carotene levels were lower, ascorbic acid and glutathione levels were higher, and α-linolenic acid content and α-tocopherol levels were 7 times higher in both chamber and wild-grown Portulaca oleracea, than those found in spinach.27 One serving of fresh chamber-grown Portulaca oleracea (100 g) was reported to contain 300 - 400 mg α-linolenic acid, 26.6 mg ascorbic acid, 12.2 mg α-tocopherol, 14.8 mg glutathione, and 1.9 mg β-carotene.
+Portulaca oleracea contains nutrients which are also found in major cultivated vegetables, and it contains a high amount of α-linolenic acid, an essential omega-3 fatty acid, compared to other leafy vegetables.^{11,26} In a study comparing nutrients found in chamber and wild-grown Portulaca oleracea and spinach, although β-carotene levels were lower, ascorbic acid and glutathione levels were higher, and α-linolenic acid content and α-tocopherol levels were 7 times higher in both chamber and wild-grown Portulaca oleracea, than those found in spinach.27 One serving of fresh chamber-grown Portulaca oleracea (100 g) was reported to contain 300 - 400 mg α-linolenic acid, 26.6 mg ascorbic acid, 12.2 mg α-tocopherol, 14.8 mg glutathione, and 1.9 mg β-carotene.

-As a weed plant, the roots of Portulaca oleracea draw minerals from deeper layers of the soil, by degrading and absorbing residual solid parts of other plants.10 The dry weight (mmol/kg DW) concentrations of calcium, magnesium, sodium, potassium, iron, and zinc monitored on day 15, 30, 45, and 60 of growth, were highest in the leaves of 60-d old Portulaca oleracea plants.18 Varying climate and soil conditions among Portulaca oleracea plants grown in different locations also affected mineral composition, flavonoid, and carotenoid content.^{28,29} Additionally, the composition and determination of individual constituents found in Portulaca oleracea-derived ingredients varies considerably depending on extraction solvent and method,^{10,17} part of the plant,^{25,30} and growth stage or time of harvest.^{18,25} A list of constituents, isolated across different studies, by plant part, is presented in Table 2.
+As a weed plant, the roots of Portulaca oleracea draw minerals from deeper layers of the soil, by degrading and absorbing residual solid parts of other plants.10 The dry weight (mmol/kg DW) concentrations of calcium, magnesium, sodium, potassium, iron, and zinc monitored on day 15, 30, 45, and 60 of growth, were highest in the leaves of 60-d old Portulaca oleracea plants.18 Varying climate and soil conditions among Portulaca oleracea plants grown in different locations also affect mineral composition, flavonoid, and carotenoid content.^{28,29} Additionally, the composition and determination of individual constituents found in Portulaca oleracea-derived ingredients varies considerably depending on extraction solvent and method,^{10,17} part of the plant,^{25,30} and growth stage or time of harvest.^{18,25} A list of constituents, isolated across different studies, by plant part, is presented in Table 2.

-Oxalic acid, or oxalate, is found in a variety of plants, and is generally present in Portulaca oleracea at 1.3%.31 Oxalate is also found in soluble (bound to potassium, sodium, and magnesium) and insoluble forms (bound to calcium and iron) in Portulaca oleracea plants, with mean soluble oxalate values of 33% in the leaves, and 67% in the stems.32 In a chemical analysis of oxalate content in Portulaca oleracea, the highest total concentration of soluble and insoluble oxalate was found in the leaves (23.45 g/kg fresh weight (fw)), and in lesser amounts in the buds (9.09 g/kg fw) and stems (5.58 g/kg fw).32 In the same study, cooking the whole plant resulted in a 49% reduction of soluble oxalate content in plant buds, 33.5% reduction in the leaves, and 18% reduction in the stems, while pickling the plant in white vinegar resulted in a 67% overall oxalate reduction.
+Oxalic acid, or oxalate, is found in a variety of plants, and is generally present in Portulaca oleracea at 1.3%.31 Of the oxalate present in the Portulaca oleracea plant, it has been shown to be found in soluble (bound to potassium, sodium, and magnesium) and insoluble (bound to calcium and iron) forms; in one study, mean soluble oxalate values were 33% in the leaves, and 67% in the stems (each relative to the total mass balance of 1.3%).32 Upon chemical analysis of oxalate content in Portulaca oleracea, the highest total concentration of soluble and insoluble oxalate was found in the leaves (23.45 g/kg fresh weight (fw)), and in lesser amounts in the buds (9.09 g/kg fw) and stems (5.58 g/kg fw).32 In the same study, cooking the whole plant resulted in a 49% reduction of soluble oxalate content in plant buds, 33.5% reduction in the leaves, and 18% reduction in the stems, while pickling the plant in white vinegar resulted in a 67% overall oxalate reduction.
 Portulaca oleracea is mentioned in the US FDA Poisonous Plant Database.33 The potential for nitrate/nitrate poisoning in sheep and goats that consume Portulaca oleracea34 and caution regarding the oxalate content in Portulaca oleracea35 for dog, cat, and horse consumption has been documented.